Seafood-Globalization-Lab/lab-manual/README.md

   git push origin main
   ```

-  8) (Optional) Delete the feature branch
+  8) Delete the feature branch locally & on the remote
   ```bash
   git branch -d feature-update-methods-section git push origin --delete feature-update-methods-section
   ```

+> [!Important]
-Once `main` is updated on GitHub, the site will automatically rebuild and redeploy via GitHub Actions.
+> Once `main` is updated on GitHub, a GitHub Action is triggered to publish the website.
+See below (How to Deploy the Website) for more details.

 ## How to Deploy the Website